top of page

 Training for Learners

-Swick Learning can deliver, create or broker a range of training experiences that help people become more self-directed and resilient learners.
+Swick Learning can deliver, create or broker a range of training experiences that help your students become more self-directed and resilient learners.

 Our Style

-At Swick Learning, we believe the learners are fully capable of owning their education and driving the support they want to receive from their institution – they only need experiences that help them start.
+At Swick Learning, we believe the learners are fully capable of owning their education and driving the support they want to receive from their institution – they only need a few baseline skills to get started.

 Our delivery style is unapologetically different.
-As an external provider, we can efficiently set a tone anchored in high expectations and high levels of learner agency that regular presenters struggle to create.
+As an external provider, we can quickly set a tone anchored in high expectations and learner agency that regular internal staff often struggle to sustain.

 Time and stress management